 3.9.
-Random 51
+Random 49

-- 1. All conf file updates are automatically minimized.
-Splunk never has to write the entire contents because updates only happen to "local" files. - 2.
-Modified stanzas are sometimes rewritten in place, and other times removed from the current position and moved to the bottom of the .conf file.
-This behavior appears to vary based on what REST endpoint is used to initiate the update. - 3.
-New stanzas are written with attributes sorted lexicographically.
-When a stanza is updated in place, the modified attributes may be updated in place and new entires are typically added at the bottom of the stanza. - 4.
+- 3. New stanzas are written with attributes sorted lexicographically.
+When a stanzas is updated in place the modified attributes may be updated in place and new entires are typically added at the bottom of the stanza. - 4.
 Sometimes boolean values persist in unexpected ways.
-Primarily this is because there's more than one way to represent them textually, and that textual representation is different than what's stored in default.
-Often, literal values are passed through a conf REST POST so they make it to disk, but when read, are translated into booleans.
+(Primarily this is because there's more than one way to represent them textually, and that textual representation is different than what's stored in default.)
+Often literal values are passed through a conf REST POST so they make it to disk, but when read are translated into booleans.

-Essentially, Splunk will always "minimize" the conf file at each update.
+Essentially, splunk will always "minimize" the conf file at each any every update.
 This is because Splunk internally keeps track of the final representation of the entire stanza (in memory), and only when it's written to disk does Splunk care about the current contents of the local file.
 In fact, Splunk re-reads the conf file immediately before updating it.
-This is why, if you've made a local changes and forgot to reload, Splunk will typically not lose your changes.
-(Unless you've updated the same attribute both places...
+This is why, if you've made a local changes, and forgot to reload, Splunk will typically not lose your change (unless you've update the same attribute both places...
 I mean, it's not magic.)